ProjectKitchen/RoboFriend/README.md

 * yaml: pip3 install pyyaml --user

 **OpenCV 3:**
-* to install OpenCV 3 on a Raspberry Pi 3 follow the following tutorial (except the virtual environment part):
+* To install OpenCV 3 on a Raspberry Pi 3 follow the following tutorial (except the virtual environment part):
 [OpenCV 3 on Raspberry Pi 3](https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/)

 **Roboter Operating System (ROS):**

+* To install ROS on a Ubuntu platform, visit http://wiki.ros.org/ROS/Installation
+* There are two main releases at the current time:
+** ROS Kinectic is available for Ubuntu Xenial (16.04 LTS) and Debian Jessie, among other platform options.
+** ROS Melodic is avialable for Ubuntu Bionic (18.04 LTS) and Debian Stretch, among other platform options.

-* to install ROS on a Rasberry Pi 3 follow the following tutorial:
+* To install ROS on a Rasberry Pi 3 follow the following tutorial:
 [ROS on Raspberry PI 3](https://www.intorobotics.com/how-to-install-ros-kinetic-on-raspberry-pi-3-running-raspbian-stretch-lite/)

 * following ROS-packages should also be installed: